 Jayanta completed his studies in chemistry with organic chemistry specialization from University of Pune in 2004.
 During mid 2004 he moved to the laboratory of Prof. Horst Kessler in TU Munich, Germany and stayed there until mid 2008 working for his PhD while learning about “peptides”.
 After that he moved to Japan for a short stint and then came back to Germany in late 2009 for his postdoctoral training in the laboratory of Dr. Maja Köhn at EMBL-Heidelberg.
 This training resulted in his long-term interest in “peptides as chemical tools” to perturb biological systems.

-Hitesh is pursuing his PhD in the lab.
-His work involves chemical modification of different biologically relevant cyclic peptides to improve their pharmacological properties.
+Hitesh joined the lab in 2013 for his doctoral studies.
+His work involves chemical modification of biologically relevant macrocyclic peptides to improve their pharmacological properties.

-Rachana has joined the lab as a project assistant.
-She works on modulating PP1 to bring forth biologically important effects
+Ranu has joined the lab as a project assistant.
+She is designing novel antimicrobial peptides.